 Staying fit is vital, which is why no footwear rotation could be considered complete without a good running shoe.

 Pick something from the likes of Adidas or Nike and you won’t go far wrong.

 The grey sweatpants

-Cosy, comfortable and, according to some, highly erotic, grey sweatpants are a true loungewear essential that no man should be without.
+Cosy and comfortable, grey sweatpants are a true loungewear essential that no man should be without.
 There’s no legwear better suited to lounging around and there’s even scope for wearing them outside the house depending on how they’re styled.